Collapsible content

 What do I need to participate?

-A reliable bike (not electric), basic gear for long-distance riding and most importantly: a good dose of courage.
+A reliable bike (no e-bikes), proper gear for self-supported riding, a decent level of fitness, and—most importantly—a good dose of courage.

 How long does it take?

-To make the official ranking, complete the route within 60 hours.
+To make the official ranking, you must complete the route within 60 hours.
 Finishing later is no problem at all!
-You'll still be recognized as a finisher with a recorded time, even if you don't appear on the formal leaderboard.
+You will still be welcomed at the finish line and recognized as a finisher, but your result will be listed as OOC (Out Of Classification).
 Your completion is what matters!

 What does self-supported mean?